wafy80/acestream-scraper/wiki/Usage.md

 1. Go to the Configuration page
 2. Enter a URL in the "Add New URL" form
+3. Select the appropriate URL type:
+   - **Regular HTTP**: For standard websites
+   - **ZeroNet**: For ZeroNet sites (either internal or external)
-3. Click "Add URL"
+4. Click "Add URL"
-4. The system will begin scraping the URL for channels
+5. The system will begin scraping the URL for channels

+When selecting the URL type:
+- Choose "Regular HTTP" for standard websites
+- Choose "ZeroNet" for any ZeroNet URLs, including:
+  - Internal ZeroNet sites (zero://, http://127.0.0.1:43110/)
+  - External ZeroNet services or gateways

 #### Refreshing URLs